LSun/cashr_paper/README.md

 # Code and data sources accompanying [Sun and Stephens (2018)][]

 This repository contains code and data sources accompanying [Sun and Stephens (2018)][], which develops `cashr` methods to solve the Empirical Bayes Normal Means (EBNM) problem with correlated noise.
 The methods are implemented in the [`cashr`](https://github.com/LSun/cashr) package.
-See https://lsun.github.io/cashr_paper/ for more details.
+See [the accompanion website for the paper][https://lsun.github.io/cashr_paper/] for more details.

 Citing this work
 ----------------